Characteristic cycles and the microlocal geometry of the Gauss map, I: Appendix: A twistor variant

 on the category $\rmD_A$ of pure twistor complexes of weight zero from section~\ref{sec:laumonformula}.

 The generic vanishing property~\eqref{eq:gvt} for the Fourier-Mukai transform on $\Mhol(\scrD_A)$ carries over to the case of twistor modules as follows.
 Let us say that a subvariety of $E(A)$ is a {\em linear subvariety} if it has the form $E(B)\hookrightarrow E(A)$ where $A\twoheadrightarrow B$ is an epimorphism of abelian varieties.
-Then for every twistor module $\scrM \in \MT(A, 0)$ there is an open subset $U\subseteq E(A)$ whose complement is a finite union of translates of proper linear subvarieties such that
+Then for every twistor module $\scrM \in \MT(A, w)^\p$ there is an open subset $U\subseteq E(A)$ whose complement is a finite union of translates of proper linear subvarieties such that

-The idea of the proof is to transfer the codimension estimates in~\cite{SchnellHolonomic} from $A^\natural$ to all of $E(A)$ by showing that the restriction of the Fourier-Mukai transform to each twistor line has locally free cohomology sheaves; details will be given elsewhere.
+The idea of the proof is to transfer the codimension estimates in~\cite[th.~18.1]{SchnellHolonomic} from the moduli space $A^\natural$ to all of $E(A)$ by showing that the restriction of the Fourier-Mukai transform to each twistor line has locally free cohomology sheaves.